alanesq/DRO/README.md

 At present it is set up to have 5 display pages, buttons can be created and assigned to the pages in the "define the button widgets" section of the sketch.
 The caliper readings are displayed on all pages but there are two sizes available (this size is set in "displayReadings").
 Button actions are defined in the "buttons.h" file.

 Custom actions for the pages can be added to the "pageSpecificOperations()" procedure e.g. see "if page 3 show number entered on keypad".

+One possible issue I anticipate is that the calipers often have a random reading when first powered on, this could be a problem if it is close to the limit of the caliper if you then move it past this limit (the limit looks to be 999.99mm on mine).
+It can of course be solved simply by pressing the zero button on the caliper but this is something I may look in to later.
+I believe the caliper can be zeroed by taking one of the data pins to ground but this would require extra circuitry.

 ## Contact
 If you use this sketch please let me know how you get on  - alanesq@disroot.org